andrewwhitten/awesome-salesforce-architect/README.md

 * [Free Salesforce Developer Org](https://developer.salesforce.com/signup) - Signup for Free Salesforce Developer environment.
 * [diagrams.net](https://www.diagrams.net) - Usefull online drawing service that allows you to create UML diagrams.
 Not Salesforce specific at all.
 You can build basic diagrams for free, however higher complexity diagrams will require a paid subscription

+### Related Salesforce Products
+Salesforce has been investing heavially in aquisitions that are gradually integrating further into their core product.
+A Salesforce Architect is likely to meet some of these during their career, and worth understanding:

+* [MuleSoft](https://www.mulesoft.com) - core integration platform, and used in plenty of non-Salesforce environments
+* [Tableau](https://www.tableau.com) - Analytics platform, and already appearing in the core platform as Tableau CRM (merging into the previous Einstien Analytics product)
+* [Slack](https://slack.com) - Collaboration platform, and possibly the future user experience for CRM in the Salesforce stack
+* [Marketing Cloud](https://www.salesforce.com/products/marketing-cloud/overview/) - Email marketing platform for advanced customer engagement
+* [Salesforce Industries](https://www.salesforce.com/solutions/industries/) - Industry specific accelerators for Salesforce, including advanced configuration based data access and forms functionality.
+Used to be the Vlocity company.

+### Salesforce ISV's
+An Architect should know when 'build your own' is going to be costly, and a proven paid product from the market, certified by Salesforce, is going to be a better strategic fit:

+* <Section TBC>

+### Other Vendors
+You can't learn everything, but Salesforce seldom exists in isolation.
+Although keeping everying on one platform is attractive, it is still important to know when to leverage other technology when appropriate:

+* [Amazon Web Services](https://aws.amazon.com/featured-partners/salesforce/) - AWS is the 'official' cloud partner to Salesforce, with both companies building connectors between their services
+* [Microsoft Azure](https://azure.microsoft.com/) - Although considered a competitor to Salesforce, the Azure platform is found in many customers and it is completely feasible to integrate services in Salesforce
+* [Microsoft Office 365](https://www.office.com/) - Microsoft's other cloud service is also pervasive, and Salesforce also offer connectors to OneDrive, Outlook and Teams